SURGroup/UQpy/docs/source/sensitivity/cramer_von_mises.rst

 Cramér-von Mises indices
 ----------------------------------------

 A sensitivity index based on the Cramér-von Mises distance.
-In contrast to variance based Sobol indices it takes into account the whole distribution of the model output and is therefore considered as a moment-free method [1]_.
+In contrast to the variance based Sobol indices, it takes into account the whole distribution of the model output and is therefore considered as a moment-free method [1]_.
 Furthermore the index can be naturally extended to multivariate model outputs (not implemented yet in UQPy).

 Consider a model :math:`Y=f(X): \mathbb{R}^d \rightarrow \mathbb{R}^k` with :math:`d` inputs :math:`X_{(1)}, X_{(2)}, \ldots, X_{(d)}` and :math:`k` outputs :math:`Y_{(1)}, Y_{(2)}, \ldots, Y_{(k)}`.
 We define the cumulative distribution function :math:`F(t)` of :math:`Y` as: